IS-Howard/Mice-Detect-System/README.md

 ## Features

-* Data Load : load video files and manage it on database
+* Data Load : load video files and manage it on database (MySQL)
 * Feature Process : crop region setup and generate features
 * Train : manage the processed data and select data to train model
 * Test : manage the processed data, models and select data to test model